Uncovering JAPA

 What is the relationship between the severity of vehicular ordinances and the prevalence of vehicular homelessness?

-With respect to vehicular regulations, the researchers analyze vehicular ordinances in 85 municipalities.
-They categorize them as citywide bans (44 cities), overnight parking restrictions (26 cities), permit requirements (12 cities), time restrictions (12 cities), zone ordinances (9 cities), or no ordinance (4 cities).
+Concerning vehicular regulations, the researchers analyze vehicular ordinances in 85 municipalities.
+They categorize them as citywide bans (44 cities), overnight parking restrictions (26 cities), permit requirements (12 cities), time restrictions (12 cities), zone ordinances (9 cities), or no ordinances (4 cities).
 They then examine the relationship between the type of vehicle ordinance and the prevalence of vehicular homelessness by census tract, using data from the annual point-in-time count.

 Figure 2: Vehicular ordinances by type